 Factors recognizing the use of Building Information Modeling, the type and form of contract, the jurisdiction and other local legal issues and the likelihood of increased exposure during the post-construction period also affect the premium.
 On SPE IPD projects the cost will be reduced by a factor to recognize that the coverage is limited to third-party liability.

-As with all project-specific coverages, there is both a period for the policy term during which the professional services are provided and an extended reporting period during which claims related to the services provided during the policy term could be brought.
+As with all project-specific coverage, there is both a period for the policy term during which the professional services are provided and an extended reporting period during which claims related to the services provided during the policy term could be brought.
 Basically the inception period for the policy starts in the design stage and the policy term concludes with the project completion.

 The maximum extended reporting period is five years with the absolute maximum time period for the design services and extended reporting period limited to ten years.
 The policy is subject to an annual audit during the design and construction phase so that the premium will be charged based on the revised estimated construction values on an annual basis.
 A final audit will be conducted prior to execution of extended reporting period based on the final construction values for the project.
 The coverage will be offered on an Excess and Surplus lines basis through CNA’s Columbia Casualty operation.